jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 ready to start navigating the Chinook Database which you'll be working with through the next few problem sets.

-Here are some important commands you can use to help explore your new workspace.
+* Below are some important commands you can use to help explore your new workspace.

-Type the following commands into your terminal window to get started using SQLite3.
+* Type the following commands into your terminal window to get started using SQLite3.

-Take a peek at your new class_db folder through your terminal window.
+* Take a peek at your new class_db folder through your terminal window.
 ```
 cd your/file/path/class_db
 ls